Some Au Pairs Have Arrived Under the National Interest Exception.

 - Second, 6-mo extension

-Go Au Pair’s Perspective
+Go Au Pair’s Perspective on the Suspsension

 Go Au Pair and the entire cultural exchange community opposes the inclusion of J-1 Exchange Visitor Programs in the proclamation.
 We firmly believe in the value the Au Pair Program adds, not only to the U.S. economy through participant spending and enabling American Host Parents to work, but also through the invaluable relationships which positively influence Au Pairs, Parents and Children for the rest of their lives.

 Although we cannot predict the future and everything is subject to change, there are a handful of positive possibilities for Au Pairs around the proclamation which will be explored in the upcoming weeks.
 First, there is a stated expiration date.
 Unlike the travel suspension proclamations which only accounted for time frames for review and continuation, this proclamation has a hard fast expiration date stated.
 Secondly, there are set time frames for review and recommendations for modifications (within 30 days of effective date, every 60 days thereafter).
 Thirdly, an exemption exists for anyone who is “necessary to facilitate the immediate and continued economic recovery of the United States” which may be broadly defined and is at the discretion of the Secretary of State, Secretary of Labor and Secretary of Homeland Security.
 Lastly, there are many opponents to the perspectives in the proclamation and legal actions are possible.